Thymectomy

 Approaches

-- VATS (video-assisted thoracoscopic surgery)—minimally invasive
+- VATS (video-assisted thoracoscopic surgery), a minimally invasive chest approach

 What to Expect